top of page

 COMMUNITY CONTEXT

-Florecer is located in Yuma County, a rural agriculture community situated along the U.S.-Mexico Border.
+FLORECER is located in Yuma County, a rural agriculture community situated along the U.S.-Mexico Border and adjacent to Imperial County, California.
 This Southern Border Community is designated by the EPA Inflation Reduction Act as a disadvantaged community.
 According to Housing and Urban Development (HUD) Yuma County has 14 colonias including the Cocopah and Quechan Indian Reservations.
 Colonias are defined as rural communities within the US-Mexico border region that lack adequate water, sewer, decent housing, or a combination of all three.

-The residents of South Yuma County are largely comprised of migrant and seasonal farmworkers who have limited English proficiency and have been historically marginalized and excluded from opportunities.
+The residents of South Yuma County are largely comprised of indigenous and migrant/seasonal farmworkers, many of which have been historically marginalized and excluded from opportunities.
 They have low educational attainment, earn low wages, and lack adequate and affordable housing.
 Most lack access to adequate healthcare.

 IMG_0663.jpg